grizzthedj/foreman_ipam_integration_tests/README.md

 4. A running phpIPAM instance that has a clean database.
 Ensure that `Prettify Links` is enabled, and there are no Sections listed.

 _*IMPORTANT: These tests were designed to be run on clean databases for both Foreman and phpIPAM.
-Running these tests on instances that have data(aside from the objects listed above), will result in failed tests and data loss.*_
+Running these tests on instances that have data(aside from the objects listed above), will result in failed tests and potential data loss.*_

 ## Setup